 "To form a polar question (one expecting 'yes/no' as an answer), the first auxiliary verb, which bears a tense inflection, is moved to the front of the clause.
 Corresponding to John was eating the halva we get Was John eating the halva?
 There must be at least one verb in the auxiliary for question formation--if the VP contains none of have, be or a modal then do must be included to take the tense inflection; thus, corresponding to the statement John ate the halva, we get the question, Did John eat the halva? . . .

 "A wh- question (expecting a phrase or clause as answer) involves the same fronting, and in addition a wh- word (who, whom, whose, what, which, how, why, where or when), which refers to the same constituent of the main clause, must precede the preposed auxiliary word.
 Compare John was hitting Mary with Who was hitting Mary?; Mary arrived yesterday with When did Mary arrive? and John ate the halva with What did John eat?
-If the constituent being question had a preposition associated with it, then this may either be moved to initial position, before the wh- word, or it can be left in its underlying position in the clause.
+If the constituent being questioned had a preposition associated with it, then this may either be moved to initial position, before the wh- word, or it can be left in its underlying position in the clause.
 Thus, corresponding to He owes his success to hard work we can have either What does he owe his success to? or To what does he owe his success?"

 - Examples of Question Types